enthusapp/enthusapp.github.io/_posts/2018-10-22-FFMPEG-StreamingGuide.md

 ffmpeg -i input -f rtsp -rtsp_transport tcp rtsp://localhost:8888/live.sdp
 ```

-(For meanings of options see [http://ffmpeg.org/ffmpeg-protocols.html#rtsp official documentation].
+(For meanings of options see [http://ffmpeg.org/ffmpeg-protocols.html#rtsp](official documentation).

 Then you may receive it like this (ffplay or ffmpeg):